antistereov/singularity-core/docs/docs/authorization/basics.md

 # Basics

-Authentication is one of the core features of `singularity`.
+Authorization is one of the core features of *Singularity*.
+Every important endpoint for user registration, login and session control is already built-in.
-Mail verification and two-factor authentication are included out of the box.
+Useful features such as mail verification and two-factor authentication are included out of the box.

 Learn how you can use the predefined endpoints to authorize your users.